formkiq/formkiq-client-sdk-java/docs/DocumentsApi.md

 Get document&#39;s contents

 Retrieves the content of the document with the specified &#x60;documentId&#x60;. - If the content is plain text and under 6 MB, the content will be returned directly. - If the content is plain text but exceeds 6 MB, an error will be returned. - For documents not in plain text format, pre-signed S3 URLs will be returned to download the content from S3.
 It is recommended to use the &#x60;/documents/{documentId}/url&#x60; endpoint to retrieve pre-signed S3 URLs for downloading the content.
+If the document has a Content-Type of text/, application/json, application/x-www-form-urlencoded the content field will be returned.
+All other Content-Type, the contentUrl field will be returned, which is a S3 Presigned url.

 ### Example
 ```java